TeamPiped/rustypipe/notes/dictionary.md

 - Examples: "1.4M views"
 - There is an exception for the value 0 ("no views") and in some languages for the value 1 (pt: "Um vídeo")
+- Special case: Language "gu", "જોવાયાની સંખ્યા" = "no views", contains no unique tokens to parse